FinalMask

 Upload and download rate limits.
 The default value is 0.

-The format is user-friendly and supports common bit-rate forms such as 1000000, 100kb, 20 mb, 100 mbps, 1g, and 1 tbps.
-It is case-insensitive, spaces are optional, and when no unit is given the default is bps.
+The format is user-friendly and supports many common bits-per-second notations, including 1000000, 100kb, 20 mb, 100 mbps, 1g, and 1 tbps.
+It is case-insensitive, spaces between units are optional, and if no unit is specified, the default is bps.
 The value must not be lower than 65535 bps.

 The negotiation behavior is the same as Hysteria Brutal:

-The server-side value limits the highest Brutal-mode rate the client is allowed to choose.
-0 means the client is not limited by the server.
+The server-side value limits the highest Brutal-mode rate the client may choose.
+A value of 0 means the server does not limit the client.

-When the client value is 0, it uses BBR mode.
-When it is non-zero, it uses Brutal mode and is still constrained by the server-side limit.
+If the client-side value is 0, BBR mode is used.
+If it is non-zero, Brutal mode is used and is still constrained by the server-side limit.

-Remember the directions are relative: the server's upload is the client's download, and the server's download is the client's upload.
+Remember that direction is relative: the server's upload is the client's download, and the server's download is the client's upload.

 udpHop: {"ports": string, "interval": number}